 The second paragraph is ideal for summarizing your educational background and qualifications for this master’s program.
 Present relevant skills and experiences that make you an ideal applicant.
 You can also mention relevant professional experience in the field, as well as any knowledge of foreign languages.

 You could use the third paragraph to outline the reasons that make you a good fit for this postgraduate program and describe what attracted you to the institution you are applying to.
 Demonstrate your enthusiasm for the program and explain how this degree could help you achieve your long-term career plans and your personal goals.
-Additionally, you can gain some extra bonus points by explaining how your research interests can contribute to the future of the program.

 The final paragraph of your master’s application cover letter is a short concluding paragraph in which you thank your reader and provide additional information, if necessary.
 It’s always preferable if you could also give a list of your application’s enclosed materials.